palaa159/Docs/tutorials/03-Upload_Code_to_OpenBCI_Dongle.md

 * Custom RFduino libraries for OpenBCI
 * A 0.1uF capacitor (see Device section below)

-Download and install the Arduino BETA IDE.
-This is the one that works with the custom RFduino libraries that we install in the next step.
+Download and install the Arduino 1.5.8 BETA IDE.
+On Windows be sure to download the file marked `Windows Installer`.

 ***Note***: To upload code to the OpenBCI board, you need 1.6.5, while you need 1.5.8 to upload code to the dongle.
 If you have already installed 1.6.5, you may see an error message while installing 1.5.8 saying that you need to uninstall 1.6.5.
 Instead of doing that, simply move the existing "Arduino" program folder (which should be 1.6.5) in your Program Files to another folder (such as "Documents").
 Go to your program manager (called "Change or Remove Program" in Windows, press Uninstall Arduino 1.5.8, and confirm if told that there was an error in uninstalling 1.5.8.
 Then, install 1.5.8.
 Rename the new "Arduino" program folder (which should now be 1.5.8) to "Arduino 1.5.8", and rename the Arduino folder that you moved to the name "Arduino 1.6.5".
 Move this folder back to your Program Files where "Arduino 1.5.8" is located, allowing you to keep both versions.

-Download the [OpenBCI_Radios](https://github.com/OpenBCI/OpenBCI_Radios) repo from our github, and place it in the proper location depending upon your OS.
+Download the [OpenBCI_Radios](https://github.com/OpenBCI/OpenBCI_Radios) repo from our github.

+Unzip the folder, and if it is named OpenBCI_Radios-master, rename it to just OpenBCI_Radios.

+Now move the folder from OpenBCI_Radios/libraries called RFduino to:
 On a Mac, put the RFduino folder and everything it contains in /Applications/Arduino.app/Contents/Resources/Java/hardware/arduino

-	On a Windows, put the RFduino folder and everything it contains in C\Program Files (x86)\Arduino-1.5.x\hardware\arduino
+On a Windows, put the RFduino folder and everything it contains in C:\Program Files (x86)\Arduino-1.5.x\hardware\arduino

+Move the OpenBCI_Radios file from your downloads into:
+On Mac:
+// TODO: file location for mac
+On Windows:
+C:\Users\username\Documents\Arduino\libraries

+Open the Arduino IDE, restart the Arduino IDE if it was open.

 The files contained in the RFduino folder are custom builds for OpenBCI by our good friends over at RFdigital.
 Those guys are great!
 They helped us to squeeze all of the speed we could get out of the RFduinoGZLL library, and also gave us access to 25 discreet channels for OpenBCI boards to work on.
 ROCK!